frederic-perez/AmE-dictionary/data/dictionary.md

 __collarbone__ _n_ :three: The clavicle.
 __collard greens__ _n_ _dialect_ :three: A cabbage of a variety that does not develop a heart. _Take the collard greens out of your mouth._ :es: berzas
 __colleague__ :mute:[colleag~~u~~e]
+__collect (one's) wits__ _idiom_ To try to calm oneself and think clearly and rationally. _Take a moment to collect your wits, then tell us how the accident happened._
+__collect dust__ _idiom_ To be in a state of disuse for a prolonged period of time. _My father has lots of old trinkets and memorabilia collecting dust in the attic._
 __collect__ _v_ _Click and collect._
 __collinear__ _adj_ :pencil2:
 __Collins glass__